Yamana Gold Inc. (AUY) Shares Down Despite Recent Market Volatility

-Yamana Gold Inc. (NYSE: AUY)’s stock price has decreased by -0.67 compared to its previous closing price of 5.95. but the company has seen a 3.32% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 05/31/22 that Gold Fields Buys Canada’s Yamana in $6.7 Billion Deal
+Yamana Gold Inc. (NYSE: AUY)’s stock price has decreased by -0.68 compared to its previous closing price of 5.89.
+However, the company has experienced a -0.34% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Yamana Gold Inc. (NYSE: AUY) Right Now?